 But the upfront cost of a vinyl liner pool is significantly less than that of a fiberglass pool, so it’s important to know all of your options.

 If you’re looking for strength, fiberglass is the answer.
-Fiberglass is over 17 times stronger than concrete.
-It will not deteriorate like concrete, tear like vinyl or rust and conduct temperature extremes like steel.
+Fiberglass is over 17 times stronger than concrete, with a tensile strength of roughly 260,000 psi.
+It will not deteriorate like concrete, tear like vinyl, or rust and conduct temperature extremes like steel.

 In addition to strength, the surface of a fiberglass pool is much cleaner than a vinyl liner.
 The fiberglass pool surface is completely non-porous, making it extremely inhospitable to the growth of algae.
 Also, dirt can’t adhere to the smooth fiberglass surface, so it falls to the bottom where the bottom circulator drain draws it into the filter system.
 This means you need fewer chemicals to sustain water quality.
 While that’s a financial saving, it also saves on time because maintenance time is reduced by as much as 90% – making your pool more fun and less work.